 There are different types of immunotherapy as cancer treatments do not always fit easily into a certain category of treatment.

 Drugs and treatments can work in more than one way and therefore belongs to a different treatment group.
 This may mean you hear the same drug or treatment called different things.
-You can see our patient booklets for chemotherapy and immunotherapy treatments to see more about the medication you are receiving.

 Different types of immunotherapy use the immune system in a different way.
 Types of immunotherapy include: